bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Channels _(Message Passing)_
 A channel is a typed queue of fix or variable length.
 Each channel transports values of a particular simple or composite data type.
-Implementation-wise a channel is a behaviour that can be implemented in various ways.
+Implementation-wise a channel is a concept that can be implemented in various ways.

 		op send! [>>] :: C channel -> E element -> C
 		op receive! [<<] :: C channel -> E
-		behaviour Channel :: { send!, receive! }
+		concept Channel :: { send!, receive! }

 The usual way is use a (fixed length) array so that the overall system features reasonable [back pressure](http://en.wikipedia.org/wiki/Backpressure_routing).